ErenDurali/Agentic_PDF_RAG/README.md

 # Agentic RAG for PDF Processing
-This project is an Agentic Retrieval-Augmented Generation (RAG) system that processes PDFs using Gemini as the model, LangChain for agent-based orchestration, and ChromaDB for vector storage.
+This project is an Agentic Retrieval-Augmented Generation (RAG) system that processes PDFs using Gemini as the model, LangChain for agent-based orchestration, and ChromaDB for vector storage and Streamlit for deploying an interactive web application.
 The project is built with GitHub Copilot assistance.

 ## Features
 - Extracts relevant information from PDFs.